Table of Contents

 - Capital One Savor Cash Rewards Credit Card: Earn 3% cash back at grocery stores (excluding superstores like Walmart® and Target®).

 - Chase Freedom Flex® Card: Earn 5% cash back on groceries when it’s a quarterly bonus category (activation required, up to $1,500 in combined spending per quarter).
+I wish it was more than $1500 because it is very easy to go over and not know it like I did here!

 - Bank of America® Customized Cash Rewards credit card: Earn 2% cash back at grocery stores and wholesale clubs (on the first $2,500 in combined grocery/wholesale club purchases PLUS your choice category purchases per quarter).